Comparison of Direct Connect software: Hub software

 Direct Connect hubs are central servers to which clients connect, thus the networks are not as decentralized as Gnutella or FastTrack.
-Hubs provide information about the clients, as well as file-searching and chat capabilities.
+Hubs provide information about the clients, as well as file-searching and chat abilities.
 File transfers are done directly between clients, in true peer-to-peer fashion.

 Hubs often have special areas of interest.
 Many have requirements on the total size of the files that their members share (share size), and restrictions on the content and quality of shares.
 A hub can have any arbitrary rule.
 Hubs can allow users to register and provide user authentication.
 The authentication is also in clear text.
 The hub may choose certain individuals as operators (similar to IRC operators) to enforce said rules if the hub itself cannot.

 While not directly supported by the protocol, hub linking software exists.
 The software allow multiple hubs to be connected, allowing users to share and/or chat with people on the other linked hubs.
 Direct connect hubs have difficulty scaling, due to the broadcast-centricity of the protocol.